boudicca-events/boudicca.events/docs/DEV.md

 ### Frontend only setup

 If you only want to develop the frontend ([publisher-event-html](../boudicca.base/publisher-event-html)) then you can use the `OnlineHtmlPublisher` run config.
+This will start the frontend which uses the online boudicca.events website as a backend.

-This run configuration starts the frontend which uses the online boudicca.events website as backend.
+Both the `OnlineHtmlPublisher` and the `LocalHtmlPublisher` launch configurations set the `boudicca.devMode=true` property which will circumvent caching of local resources, so if you only change templates or static resources like Javascript or CSS, a simple reload will fetch your changes, and you do not need to restart or rebuild the server.
+For changes in Kotlin classes you will need to trigger a recompile (Ctrl+F9 in Intellij), which should also automatically restart the server.

 ### Full setup